rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.9.5 ####
+#### 3.10 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Added new filters, update chinese translations, fix rtMedia add-on broken images.
+Added update BuddyPress activity privacy feature, added BuddyPress activity for media likes and comments feature.

 ## Sponsors ##